Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/README_ui.md

 ## Placement Optimisation tool

 The tool is presented as a web-based app, running in your web browser.
-The tool requires data to be in a specific format (see [Data Dictionary](config/input_data_dictionary.json)).
-When run, the tool ingests the data saved in the 'data' folder and converts it to the required format.
+The tool requires data to be in a specific format (see [Data Dictionary](https://github.com/Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/blob/main/config/input_data_dictionary.json)).
+When run, the tool takes the uploaded input file and converts it to the required format.
 With the data prepared, the tool runs the genetic algorithm which is implemented within it, and returns a number of schedules pre-specified by the user.
-The schedules are accompanied by a scoring document which score various aspects of each schedule for comparison against one another (for additional details, see the [UI documentation](docs/UI.md)).
+The schedules are accompanied by a scoring document which score various aspects of each schedule for comparison against one another (for additional details, see the [UI documentation](https://github.com/Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/blob/main/docs/UI.md)).

 The schedules themselves consist of a number of tabs which enable views from the perspective of both the student and the ward, as well as reporting-based schedules which show hours and utilisation rate for each working week that the schedule covers.
 The schedules that are produced are different solutions or options to the same problem for the same set of students.
 In other words, they are different versions of the same schedule.

 By producing a variety of schedules which are each strong in slightly different areas, the tool provides placement coordinators with a strong baseline on which the coordinator can impart their knowledge to get the best learning outcomes for the students, and the best allocation of students for the trust.

-(For a diagram of how the algorithm works, please see `nursing_opt_tool_overview.png` in the `docs` folder)

 Within the src code files (`src/`), the classes and functions have been given docstrings to provide more specific information around what each piece of functionality does.
 Please see there for additional information on how the algorithm works.